 Easy and quick to make, it stores well in your pantry where it is always available when you don’t know what to make.
 It’s a good choice to start your day because it is nutritious, provides fiber, and fills you up before you start your busy day.

-Bananas are ok to eat
+Yes, bananas are ok to eat

-Yes, the recipe includes a banana.
+Yes, this recipe includes a banana.
 I don’t know quite why or when bananas got a bad reputation on the web.
 However, I do not believe that bananas are bad to eat and, in moderation, bananas can certainly be part of a healthy eating plan for most people.
 Bananas are a good source of potassium, are low in fat, and are a good source of fiber.

 Walnuts and milk add extra protein